"My perfect Peakland pub: lime plastered, lit with fat candles and configured for lunch" - Sunday Times

 We have recently been selected by The Sunday Times as one of 15 best country pubs.

 "It has rhubarb bellinis instead of brown ale, and home-roasted almonds rather than pork scratchings.
 But don't be misled: the George has not lost touch with its roots.
-Emily Brighton is the third generation to pull a pump at this stout 400-year-old coach house, and she's retained the lime-washed walls and photos of lugubrious locals, adding only fresh flowers, church candles and a mighty fine steak and stilton pie.
+This 400-year-old coach house, has retained the lime-washed walls and photos of lugubrious locals, adding only fresh flowers, church candles and a mighty fine steak and stilton pie.
 Out front, you'll find picnic sets right by the village green.
 The views hereabouts are straight from the I-spy book of the English countryside: tottering haystacks, tree-dappled meadows and (rather more surprisingly) Alstonefield's resident T rex.
 Expect to share a table with hikers and horsewomen - it's a short trot from here across dung-scented cow pasture to Dovedale, the prettiest valley in the peak district."

 THE SUNDAY TIMES